uchicago-cs/student-resource-guide/vscode/config-usage.rst

 Rulers
 ------

 Your code should, generally, not have lines longer than 80 characters.
 To make sure you do not go over that line limit, you should configure VS Code to render line rulers.
 Go to *Preferences*, *Settings*, and look up *Editor: Rulers*.
-Open the *settings.json* file and copy the following at the end of the file.
+Open the *settings.json* file and copy the following to the file.
+Add the text after the last item within the curly braces.

 .. code-block::

-    "editor.rulers": [80,120]
+    "editor.rulers": [80,120],

     "workbench.colorCustomizations": {
         "editorRuler.foreground": "#ff4081"
     }

+Make sure to save the file using ``Ctrl-s``, if you are using a Windows or Linux Machine or ``Command-s``, if you are using a MacOS machine.
+If your changes worked properly, you will see a vertical red-line at 80 characters.
+If your VSCode window is wide enough, you will see a second vertical line at 120 characters.

 Terminal
 --------